Dinesh-Bhandari43/Malaria_Pakistan/README.md

 # Malaria_Pakistan
-In this project we are analysing the association between Malaria cases and ambient temperature for two endemic districts in Pakistan.
+In this project, we are analysing the association between Malaria cases and ambient temperature for two endemic districts in Pakistan.
+Using the exposure-response function derived from the data and future increase in ambient temperature for the study locations, we have projected future climate-attributable Malaria burden in Pakistan under the intermediate and very high emission scenarios.
 I will soon update the codes that we've used in this analysis.